ewoodhead/npa-hierarchy/README.md

 ```
 This will cause the `solve-problem` macro and optimisation functions like
 `maximise` to return an association list of monomials and their expectation
-values as a fourth return values.
+values as a fourth return value.
 An example, maximising CHSH at level one,
 now looks like this:
 ```
 NPA-USER> (solve-problem